09 Feb What Are the Symptoms of Radon Poisoning?

 Given the fact that radon gas is invisible and has no smell, the only way to determine if your home has been infiltrated by radon gas is to go through testing.
 A radon gas test will determine the levels of radon gas and can determine if your home needs radon mitigation to decrease the amount in your home.
 A common, basic testing kit is a do-it-yourself charcoal test.

 In these kits, charcoal absorbs the gas and then is evaluated at a lab to determine the exact levels in your home.
 Radon gas can fluctuate over time, so these tests only observe radon gas over the span of two to four days.
-The charcoal test kits can be obtained from a radon testing company or hardware store and can provide faster results so you can mitigate radon gas as quickly as possible before it does irreversible damage.
+The charcoal test kits can be obtained from a hardware store and can provide faster results so you can mitigate radon gas as quickly as possible before it does irreversible damage.

 Invest in Radon Mitigation Today